 Medley and Melange are connected even more: medley is an English word loosely meaning mixture for which the French is mélange.

 : In 2008 I organized a Field Trip for the American Rock Mechanics Association Conference in San Francisco.
 The tour had to be canceled, but many folk were so disappointed about that cancellation, that they asked me if I could lead a “private” tour.
 So, off on a small bus we went and had a jolly day looking at small bites of Franciscan Complex melanges.
 If you are interested in Franciscan melange and and tourist chatter, then look at the informal Field Trip guide that I prepared for that frolic.
 John McPhee does a good job describing the Franciscan with his prosaic book Assembling California.
-Also: the annotated presentation “An Introduction to Bimrocks“ is a useful review on bimrocks as is my most recent contribution: Geopractitioner Approaches to Working With Anti-Social Melanges, a chapter in the book in Special Paper 480: Mélanges: Processes of Formation and Societal Significance, by John Wakabayashi and Yildirim Dilek, published by the Geological Society of America.
-Wakabayashi and Dilek’s full-text introduction to the volume is available at the GSA website and is a good place to start if you want to learn more about melanges.
+My website bimrocks.com has lots of information including my review-style contribution: Geopractitioner Approaches to Working With Anti-Social Melanges, a chapter in the book in Special Paper 480: Mélanges: Processes of Formation and Societal Significance, by John Wakabayashi and Yildirim Dilek, published by the Geological Society of America.

 The geological literature of melanges is also complicated by many apparent synonyms for melange fabrics, including: olistostromes, argille scagliose (scaly clay), sedimentary chaos, mega-breccia, chaotic structure, complex formations, lenticular fabric, tectonic mixtures, friction carpets, Varicolored Clays and wildflysch.
 The confusion of geological names is part of the reason I coined the non-geological word “bimrocks” at the beginning of my research – bimrocks is not a geological word, and is intended to focus engineers’ attention, not on confusing geological implications, but on the fundamental and common fabric of mixtures of hard blocks in weaker matrix rocks.